eMoflon/emoflon-website-hugo/content/download/index.md

 ## eMoflon::IBeX

-There are two ways to download eMoflon::IBeX.
+There are three ways to download eMoflon::IBeX.
 We recommend the usage of our [pre-built Eclipse application](#pre-built-eclipse-application).

 ### Pre-built Eclipse Application